saudm6/YouTube-Downloader/README.md

     ```
 3) Change the line 14 from "D:/youtube/videos" to the file you would like the video to download to.
 4) Open the terminal on your IDE and type <br> ```python3 Youtube-Downloader.py YouTube-Link``` <br>
-   Replace the youtube link with whatever video you would like to download.
+   Replace the youtube link with whatever video you would like to download. <br>
 Enjoy !!!